atomvm/AtomVM/doc/src/build-instructions.md

 > If building for a different target USART and gpio pins may need to be adjusted in `main.c`.

+### Configuring for "deployment"
+After your application has been tested (_and debugged_) and is ready to put into active use you may want to tune the build of AtomVM.
+For instance disabling logging with `-DAVM_LOG_DISABLE=on` as a `cmake` configuration option may result in slightly better performance.
+This will have no affect on the console output of your application, just disable low level log messages from the AtomVM system.
+You may also want to enabling automatic reboot in the case that your application ever exits with a return other than `ok`.
+This can be enabled with the `cmake` option `-DAVM_CONFIG_REBOOT_ON_NOT_OK=on`.

 ## Building for Raspberry Pi Pico

 ### Prerequisites